legendfahim/print-log/README.md

 print.info('This is a regular log message');

 ## API
-log.err(message)
+print(message)
+Logs a message to the console.

+print.err(message)
 Logs an error message to the console.

-message: The error message to log. log.wrn(message)
+print.wrn(message)
 Logs a warning message to the console.

-message: The warning message to log. log.log(message)
+print.info(message)
-Logs a message to the console.
+Logs a info message to the console.

-message: The message to log.
 ## 🔗 Links
 [![Github](https://github.com/legendfahim/)